What is a blue plaque scheme?

 A blue plaque is a permanent sign installed in a public place to commemorate a link between that location and a famous person, event, or former building on the site, serving as a historical marker to increase interest in local heritage and culture.

-The ‘official’ scheme is managed by English Heritage and is restricted to sites within Greater London.
+English Heritage runs an 'official' scheme which is restricted to sites in Greater London.
+Historic England runs a national scheme.
 The Wigan Borough blue plaque scheme is a local version managed by Wigan Council.

 From 2018, two plaques will be produced each year, linked to the borough’s five-year Cultural Manifesto ‘The Fire Within’, until at least 2023.